June 22, 2017

 This paper provides a clear vision of the ways in which the experimental, modeling, and remote sensing communities can use simultaneous observations of ecosystem structure, function, composition, and biochemistry from a suite of novel sensors that will be installed on the ISS.
 Importantly, the collection of these remotely sensed data will improve understanding of ecosystems as well as the ability to test predictive models.

 To improve prediction of the ability of plants to slow the rate of Earth and environmental change by absorbing and storing CO2, scientists need more data about the composition, function, and structure of terrestrial ecosystems, particularly in remote regions such as the tropics.
 Unfortunately, current ability to measure and understand important ecosystem processes is too sparse and too spatially biased to make significant progress.
 Satellite observations are the only source for the required dense, frequent, and spatially and temporally extensive records.
 The unique collection of measurements anticipated from the ISS will yield important new insights into ecosystem structure and function and provide important new observations to evaluate the models used to understand how important ecosystems, such as tropical forests, will respond to changing conditions.

 BER Program Manager

 Brookhaven National Laboratory

 S.P.
-Serbin was supported by the Next-Generation Ecosystem Experiment (NGEE-Tropics) project.
-The NGEE-Tropics project is supported by the Office of Biological and Environmental Research in the Department of Energy, Office of Science.
+Serbin was supported by the Next-Generation Ecosystem Experiments (NGEE)–Tropics project.
+The NGEE-Tropics project is supported by the Office of Biological and Environmental Research within the U.S. Department of Energy Office of Science.
 The Exploring New Multi-Instrument Approaches to Observing Terrestrial Ecosystems and the Carbon Cycle from Space workshop and participant travel costs were supported by the W. M. Keck foundation.